-$C{C/D}$ = Runoff coefficient for NRCS HSG C and D soils.
+$C{C/D}$ = Runoff coefficient for NRCS HSG C and D soils

-The values for various catchment imperviousness and storm return periods are presented graphically in Figures 6-1 through 6-3, and are tabulated in Table 6-5.
-These coefficients were developed for the Denver region to work in conjunction with the time of concentration recommendations in Section 2.4.
+The values for various catchment imperviousness and storm return periods are tabulated in Tables 6-6 through 6-8 and presented graphically in Figures 6-1 through 6-3.
+These coefficients were developed for the Denver region to work in conjunction with the t_c criteria in Section 4.4.
 Use of these coefficients and this procedure outside of the semi-arid climate found in the Denver region may not be valid.
-The UD-Rational Excel workbook performs all the needed calculations to find the runoff coefficient given the soil type and imperviousness and the reader may want to take advantage of this macro-enabled Excel workbook that is available for download from the UDFCD's website www.udfcd.org.
+The MHFD-Rational Excel workbook performs calculations to determine the runoff coefficient based on the HSG, the design storm return period, and imperviousness and is available at www.mhfd.org.

-See Examples 7.1 and 7.2 that illustrate the Rational Method.
+See Examples 13.1 and 13.2 for application of the Rational Method.